 Indeed, according to recent literature, the different theories and techniques of sports psychology applied to the field of artistic performance can be used to:

-• Improve performance through the use of targeted interventions such as for the sporting sphere by improving goal setting, motivation, concentration, attention, self talk and imagery;
+Improve peak performance through the use of targeted interventions such as for the sporting sphere by improving goal setting, motivation, concentration, attention, self talk and imagery;

 Furthermore, just like in sport, the relationship between musicians and their teachers is crucial to ensure their well-being and professional results.